Inland Consequences Depth-Damage Function Technical Implementation¶

 |---|---|---|

-| S_GENERALBUILDINGTYPE | Construction / material class | Examples: W (wood), C (concrete), S (steel) |
+| general_building_type | Construction / material class | Examples: W (wood) |

-| S_OCCTYPE | Occupancy type | Examples: RES1, COM1 |
+| occupancy_type | Occupancy type | Examples: RES1 |

-| S_NUMSTORY | Number of stories | Used for story range matching |
+| number_stories | Number of stories | Used for story range matching |

-| S_SQFT | Building square footage | Optional; defaults to 0 if missing |
+| area | Building square footage | |

-| Foundation_Type | Foundation type | Examples: SLAB, BASE, CRAWL |
+| foundation_type | Foundation type | Examples: SLAB, BASEMENT, SHALLOW, PILE |

-| Flood_Peril_Type | Flood peril classification | Used to distinguish flood types (e.g., riverine vs coastal) |
+| Flood_Peril_Type | Flood hazard peril classification | Example: RLS, RHS, RLL, RHL |

 Before matching begins, the building attributes are normalized.
-Text fields are converted to uppercase and trimmed to avoid mismatches caused by formatting differences, and numeric fields such as story count and square footage are converted to numbers.
+Text fields are converted to lowercase and trimmed to avoid mismatches caused by formatting differences, and numeric fields such as story count and square footage are converted to numbers.
 This normalization step ensures that equivalent values are treated consistently during matching.

 Table 2.
-Depth-Damage Function Lookup Table Fields
+Depth-Damage Function Lookup Table Fields¶

 | Column_Name | Description | Notes |